Information about Pamilacan Island

 Once on the island, tourists will witness for themselves the rich marine life that Bohol has to offer, including whales, dolphins, and even sharks.

-Suppose you’re going to participate in a dolphin watching tour in Pamilacan Island.
-In that case, it’s best to embark on an early adventure between 6 AM to 8 AM as morning excursions tend to have a high probability of sightings.
+Suppose you’re going to participate in a dolphin-watching tour on Pamilacan Island.
+In that case, it’s best to embark on an early adventure between 6 AM to 8 AM, as morning excursions tend to have a high probability of sightings.